mongodb/go-client-mongodb-atlas/tools/transformer/README.md

 Applied to all objects that meet the following criteria:

-> Have "discriminator" filed
+> Have "discriminator" field
 > Missing "oneOf" field

 For parent model containing discriminator

-- Fails if discriminator is missing mapping file
+- Fails if discriminator is missing mapping field (invalid case)
-- Uses discriminator mapping to build oneOf object
+- Uses discriminator mapping in order to add oneOf field

 ## Adjusting logging